Timothy Leary: Millbrook and psychedelic counterculture (1963–1967)

 On September 19, 1966, Leary reorganized the IFIF/Castalia Foundation under the name the League for Spiritual Discovery, a religion with LSD as its holy sacrament, in part as an unsuccessful attempt to maintain legal status for the use of LSD and other psychedelics for the religion's adherents, based on a "freedom of religion" argument.
 Leary incorporated the League for Spiritual Discovery as a religious organization in New York State, and its dogma was based on Leary's mantra: "drop out, turn on, tune in".
 (The Brotherhood of Eternal Love later considered Leary its spiritual leader, but it did not develop out of the IFIF.)
-Nicholas Sand, the clandestine chemist for the Brotherhood of Eternal Love, followed Leary to Millbrook and joined the League for Spiritual Discovery.
-Sand was designated the "alchemist" of the new religion.
+Nicholas Sand, the clandestine chemist for the Brotherhood of Eternal Love, followed Leary to Millbrook, joined the League for Spiritual Discovery, and was designated its "alchemist".
 At the end of 1966, Nina Graboi, a friend and colleague of Leary's who had spent time with him at Millbrook, became the director of the Center for the League of Spiritual Discovery in Greenwich Village.
 The Center opened in March 1967.
 Leary and Alpert gave free weekly talks there; other guest speakers included Ralph Metzner and Allen Ginsberg.
 Leary's papers at the New York Public Library include complete records of the IFIF, the Castalia Foundation, and the League for Spiritual Discovery.

 In late 1966 and early 1967, Leary toured college campuses presenting a multimedia performance called "The Death of the Mind", attempting an artistic replication of the LSD experience.
-He said that the League for Spiritual Discovery was limited to 360 members and was already at its membership limit, but encouraged others to form their own psychedelic religions.
+He said the League for Spiritual Discovery was limited to 360 members and was already at its limit, but encouraged others to form their own psychedelic religions.
 He published a pamphlet in 1967 called Start Your Own Religion to encourage people to do so.